 Compared to its heavily trafficked neighboring countries, Nicaragua has a far less violent crime rate.
 Although the country’s past turmoil may make it seem unsafe in a lot of ways, it is a relatively safe place for tourism and travelers.

-That being said, it is not without crime and has dealt with its own issues.
+That being said, common sense is advised.
+Nicargua is not without crime and has dealt with its own issues.
 Just like many other developing countries, being aware of the dangers, knowing potential scams, and taking precautions to stay safe are all crucial insights to an enjoyable trip.

 Here are the facts…